vanvalenlab/deepcell-label/README.md

 *esc* - cancel operation
 *space bar* - confirm operation
 *s* - confirm operation in a single frame, when applicable

 You can also use *esc* or click on the black background to return back to a state where no cells are selected.

-**In edit mode:**
+**In annotation mode:**

-Most keybinds are disabled in edit mode.
+Most keybinds are disabled in annotation mode.

-Edit mode focuses on using an adjustable brush to modify annotations on a pixel level, rather than using operations that apply to every instance of a label within a frame or set of frames.
+Annotation mode focuses on using an adjustable brush to modify annotations on a pixel level, rather than using operations that apply to every instance of a label within a frame or set of frames.
 The brush tool will only make changes to the currently selected value.
 Ie, a brush set to edit cell 5 will only add or erase "5" to the annotated image.

 *-/=* increment value that brush is applying